 - What does the patellofemoral pain syndrome treatment looks like?

 The patellofemoral pain syndrome is caused by dysfunction of the patellar tracking in your knee.

 Your patella or knee cap is located inside your quadriceps tendon.
-This is the connection between your quadriceps and your tibia.
+This is the connection between your quadriceps and your tibia or lower leg.
 The knee cap sits in a groove at the end of the thighbone.
-A layer of cartilage lines the underside of the kneecap to smoothen the gliding of the knee cap.
+A layer of cartilage lines the underside of the knee cap to smoothen the gliding of the knee cap.